Gkiokan/php_event_class/readme.md

 	*	Run your events
 	* * * * * * * * * * * * * * * * * * * *
 	*	Here you go and run your events.
-	*	Please notice, that the events will just run if they are available and exists in the event list.
+	*	Please notice, that the events will just run if they are available
-	* 	Same goes for the functions, methods and Object calls.
+	*	and exists in the event list.
 	* 	I have created a Class for this and called all events on the order i specified.
 	* 	You can call the Events also in any place else you want.
 	*	Be sure you add first your events to the Eventlist.